andyburgin/sensorpi/README.md

 Then terminate the running processes for the kafka framework and mesos master by hitting ^C on each terminal window on master02, also do this on the mesos slave processes on each worker.

 ## Summary
-As you'll have seen this is very much an experiment, the original plan to build a SMACK stack haven't come to fruition.
+As you'll have seen this is very much an experiment, the original plan to build a SMACK stack hasn't come to fruition.
 The cluster is really a massive overkill to simply recreate https://www.circuits.dk/datalogger-example-using-sense-hat-influxdb-grafana/

-But in doing this I've learned a whole heap about Mesos, Spark and Scala and that was always the intention (and it turns out my soldering skills aren't too bad either).
+But in doing this as I said at the start I've learned a whole heap about Mesos, Spark and Scala and that was always the intention (and it turns out my soldering skills aren't too bad either).